 It is the responsibility of providers to ensure their foster parents transport to all visits as well as all medical/dental, counseling, educational etc. appointments.
 If a foster parent is unable to transport, it is the responsibility of the agency to arrange for alternative transportation.
 OCOK will only provide transportation on a case by case basis and only after due diligence has been done on the part of the provider.
 If a provider is unable and/or unwilling to ensure transportation will occur, the provider Director must contact the Director of Care Management to explain the circumstances and gain approval for OCOK to transport.
-If a home is unwilling or refuses to transport, and the agency does not have a backup transportation plan in place, OCOK may place that home on hold or restrict the types of placements the home is able to take.
+If a home or provider agency is unwilling or refuses to transport, and the agency does not have a backup transportation plan in place, OCOK may place that home or agency on placement hold or restrict the types of placements the home is able to take.

 6.21 Professional Home-Based Care (PHBC)

 Domain Care Management

-Effective April 10, 2018 Revision Dates
+Effective April 10, 2018 Revision Dates 12-2019, 1-2020

-Documents PHBC Treatment Team Staffing Form
+Documents

 Reference 6.01